How is herpes simplex caught and passed on?

-Yes it can make a big difference.
+Yes, it can make a big difference.
 Herpes simplex virus cannot get through a condom.
-The condom should be put on the penis before it touches the partner’s sensitive (genital) skin.
-If the virus is active on the skin outside the area covered by the condom, transmission may still happen.
+Put the condom on the penis before it touches the partner’s sensitive (genital) skin.
+If the virus is active on the skin outside the area covered by the condom, herpes transmission may still happen.

 Could I pass herpes simplex to a partner if I have no symptoms?
+(Asymptomatic shedding)

 What if my partner already has herpes simplex?

-- If you have caught a genital infection from a partner’s genitals, they will not catch the virus back on their face.
+If you have caught a genital infection from a partner’s genitals, they will not catch the virus back on their face.

 If you have caught a genital infection from a partner’s facial cold sores, they will not catch the virus back on their genitals.

-- If you have caught it on your face from your partner’s genitals, then they will not catch it on their face if they do oral sex on you.
+If you have caught it on your face from your partner’s genitals, then they will not catch it on their face if they do oral sex on you.

 If you have caught it on your face from your partner’s facial cold sores, then they will not catch it on their genitals if you do oral sex on them.

-If your new partner has had facial cold sores in the past, this either means that they have the same herpes virus as you, or will have the other type (there are only two types of herpes simplex).
-When you both have the same type, it is highly unlikely that either of you will reinfect the other.
+If your new partner has had cold sores in the past, this either means that they have the same herpes virus as you, or will have the other type (there are only two types of herpes simplex).
+When you both have the same type, it is highly unlikely that either of you will reinfect the other – anywhere on the body.
 If you have different types and either of you catches a second type, symptoms will probably be slight or non-existent.
 This is because the antibodies for one type will have some immediate effect on the other type as well.
 It is called ‘partial protection’.